Open aortic surgery: Technique

 Open surgery typically involves exposure of the dilated portion of the aorta and insertion of a synthetic (Dacron or Gore-Tex) graft (tube).
-Once the graft is sewn into the proximal (toward the patient's head) and distal (toward the patient's foot) portions of the aorta, the aneurysmal sac is closed around the graft.
+Once the graft is sewn into the proximal (toward the patient's head - and more specifically, towards their aortic valve) and distal (toward the patient's foot) portions of the aorta, the aneurysmal sac is closed around the graft.